alabada/angularJSWithTypescript/app/bower_components/textAngular/README.md

 require('textangular/dist/textAngular-sanitize.min');
 angular.module('myModule', [require('textAngular')]);
 ```
-For CSS support with Webpack, install the style-loader, css-loader (and postcss-loader) and configure the loader in your webpack.config.js similar to the following:
+For CSS support with Webpack, install the style-loader, css-loader (and postcss-loader) and configure the loader in your webpack.config.ts similar to the following:
 ```
 loaders: [
   {test: /\.css$/, loader: 'style!css!postcss'}